 When the court calculates your basic child support obligation, it can also consider whether your share is unjust or inappropriate.
 You will need to explain why the amount is too much for you.
 Perhaps your income has significantly decreased from past years because of illness or market changes.
 It is possible, although not guaranteed, that the court will reduce your payments based on your particular hardship.

 You can ask the court to reduce your child support payments by filing a petition (application) for modification.
 However, there must be a material change in your ability to pay (because you lost your job, for example).
 You must file your petition with the same court that ordered your payments in the first place.
-Only the court can change what you owe, even if you have been paying the other parent a reduced amount or if you've missed payments already, and even if the other parent agrees.
+Only the judge may change what you owe, even if you have been paying the other parent a reduced amount or if you've missed payments already, and even if the other parent agrees.
 (N.Y.
 Dom.
-Rel. § 240 (1-b)(b)(5)(I).)
+Rel. § 240 (1-b)(b)(5)(I) (2022).)

-The purpose of the above-listed rules is to assure that the parents are aware of their rights and obligations under the law and knowingly waive them.
-Neither parent nor their attorney can waive the requirements.
-In other words, both parents must agree to go around the child support guidelines, and even when there's an agreement, it's not valid until approved by the court.
+The purpose of these rules is to assure that the parents are aware of their rights and obligations under the law and knowingly waive them.
+Both parents must agree to go around the child support guidelines, and even when there's an agreement, it's not valid until approved by the court.

 You can find more information on child support and related issues in our section on New York Divorce and Family Laws.

 The New York laws on calculating child support are Domestic Relations Law section 240 (1-b) and the Family Court Act section 413(1)(b).
 These laws mirror each other almost entirely.
-You can find the factors for income over $154,000 in subsections (f) of these statutes.
-The waiver of guidelines is under subsection (h).
 To find out if the maximum income has changed or for help with a petition for modification, visit the Office of Temporary Disability Assistance, Division of Child Support Enforcement.